-Coton de Tulear is a small toy dog breed that weighs 12 to 15 pounds and stands 25 to 30 centimetres.
-It's a clownish and happy-go-lucky dog with a soft cotton-like coat that comes in white, black and tricolours.
-Cotons can live as long as 16 years if cared for properly.
-Its origins are not clear, but one thing is sure, this dog breed came to Madagascar Island and was bred with local terrier-type dogs.
-The United Kennel Club recognised Coton de Tulear breed in 1970.
+Coton de Tulear is a small toy dog breed that weighs 12–15 pounds and stands 25–30 centimetres.
+This clownish and happy-go-lucky dog has a soft, cotton-like coat that comes in white, black, and tricolour.
+The Coton can live as long as sixteen years if cared for properly.
+Its origins are not clear, but one thing is for sure, this dog breed came to Madagascar Island and was bred with local terrier-type dogs.
+The United Kennel Club recognised the Coton de Tulear breed in 1970.

 Are you looking for a Coton de Tulear?
-Here is a brief background to this adorable toy dog with a coat as soft as cotton.
+Here is a brief background of this adorable toy dog with a coat as soft as cotton.

-Stories about how the Coton de Tulear came to be in Madagascar Island is quite unclear.
-Some theories claim that the original breed (Cotons de Reunion) swam to the shores of Madagascar after a shipwreck, while others suggest that they were deliberately brought to Madagascar and bred to local terrier-type dogs to develop today's Coton de Tulear.
+Stories about how the Coton de Tulear came to Madagascar Island are quite unclear.
+Some theories claim that the original breed (Coton de Reunions) swam to the shores of Madagascar after a shipwreck, whilst others suggest that the breed was deliberately brought to Madagascar and bred with local terrier-type dogs to develop today's Coton de Tulear.

-This dog breed was heavily guarded by the Merina tribe in Madagascar from the 17th century, meaning no Coton was to be removed from the island.
-Later, Coton de Tulear is to be seen with Nobles and French Royalty.
-How this was possible is unknown, but it is assumed that a few select people were permitted to leave the island with a Coton de Tulear.
+This dog breed was heavily guarded by the Merina tribe in Madagascar in the seventeenth century, meaning no Coton was to be removed from the island.
+Later on, Coton de Tulear was seen with nobles and French royalty.
+How this was possible is unknown, but it is assumed that few select people were permitted to leave the island with a Coton de Tulear.

 The breed was accepted and recognised in 1970 by the United Kennel Club.
 The Coton de Tulear is a rare breed and remains to be in limited numbers up to this day.

-Being a small dog in the toy group, the Coton de Tulear weighs between 12 to 15 pounds and stands at 25 to 30 centimetres.
-Its distinct long and cotton-like fluffy coat is the obvious reason for its French name, Coton.
-The Coton de Tulear has soft hair (not fur) comparable to a cotton ball, distinguished black nose, large and round expressive eyes, and a short face.
-It closely resembles the Bichon Frise and Maltese.
+Being a small dog in the Toy Group, the Coton de Tulear weighs 12–15 pounds and stands 25–30 centimetres.
+Its distinctly long and cotton-like fluffy coat is the obvious reason for its French name, Coton.
+The Coton de Tulear has soft hair (not fur) that is comparable to a cotton ball, a distinguished black nose, large and round expressive eyes, and a short face.
+It closely resembles the bichon frise and Maltese.

-To further emphasise its distinguishing feature, the Coton de Tulear has a coat that is thick and soft and described to be of fluffy and cottony texture.
-The coat comes in three accepted colours such as white, black and white, and tricolour.
-Coats may have a few shadings from light grey to red-roan on the ears.
-Cotons shed minimally and are highly recommended for people with allergies as its soft and cotton-like fur is hypoallergenic.
+To further emphasise its distinguishing feature, the Coton de Tulear has a coat that is thick and soft and is described to be of fluffy and cottony in texture.
+The coat comes in three accepted colours: white, black and white, and tricolour.
+The coat may have a few shadings, from light grey to red roan on the ears.
+The Coton sheds minimally and is highly recommended for people with allergies as its soft and cotton-like fur is hypoallergenic.
 Make sure to remove matted hair through daily brushing and combing.
-The challenge in grooming a Coton de Tulear comes with its its doggie smell, which can be removed with a proper bath and grooming.
+The challenge in grooming a Coton de Tulear comes with its doggie smell, which can be removed with a proper bath and grooming.
 You may bathe a Coton weekly or every two weeks, depending on how dirty and smelly it gets.

 Aside from keeping its coat's pristine look, do not forget other aspects of grooming.
 Brush the teeth of a Coton at least twice or thrice a week to remove tartar and build-up of bacteria.
 Of course, nothing beats daily brushing if manageable.
 Its nails must also be trimmed at least twice a month.
 Ears must be cleaned to avoid infection, which is characterised by redness and tenderness.
 If you notice any certain abnormalities, don't hesitate to consult your veterinarian.